 Updated: February 24, 2020

-Introduction: I am an advocate with a focus on childhood lead poisoning prevention.
-I do independent consumer goods testing for toxicants (specifically heavy metals including Lead, Mercury, Cadmium, Arsenic and Antimony), using XRF technology.
-XRF instrumentation is the same type of testing used by the U.S. Consumer Product Safety Commission (CPSC) to screen consumer goods for heavy metals.
-To learn more about the testing I do and report here on this website, click here.
-This is just one of my posts with the test results for a vintage Tupperware item that I tested which ended up being positive for high levels of toxicants.
-To see more of the vintage Tupperware items I have tested, please click this link.
+Introduction: This is just one of our articles with the test results for a vintage Tupperware item that I tested, which ended up being positive for high levels of toxicants.
+To see more of the vintage Tupperware items we have tested, please click this link.

-What year was the cup discussed in this post made?
+What year was the cup discussed in this article made?

-I bought the cup in this post used (in 2019) at a local antique store for $2.00.
-While I cannot tell what year it was made based on the markings on the bottom of the cup or other factors (see more photos below) it looks like it is possibly older than the one pictured in this 1982 catalog as the shape and color appear to be slightly different than the 6 ounce tumblers shown in this catalog example – specifically the cup I tested is more of a mustard yellow and the sides appear to be more sloped than the similar example in the 1982 catalog.
+I bought the cup in this article used (in 2019) at a local antique store for $2.
+While I cannot tell what year it was made based on the markings on the bottom of the cup or other factors (see more photos below), it looks like it is possibly older than the one pictured in this 1982 catalog (as the shape and color appear to be slightly different than the 6 ounce tumblers shown in this catalog example) — specifically, the cup I tested is more of a mustard yellow and the sides appear to be more sloped than this similar example in the 1982 catalog.

 What were the exact test results for this cup?

 - Chromium (Cr): 282 +/- 27 ppm

 - Vanadium (V): 319 +/- 79 ppm